The Loneliness Of Solo Travel

 Solitude feels like presence.

-There were nights while traveling where I felt painfully alone.
+There were nights when I felt painfully alone.

 Train stations.